 While municipal and county governments are the primary governmental entities, there are three regional councils of government represented in the region.
-The Houston-Galveston Area Council of Governments represents thirteen counties in the central and eastern part of the planning area: Austin, Brazoria, Chambers, Colorado, Fort Bend, Galveston, Harris, Liberty, Matagorda, Montgomery, Wharton, Walker and Waller Counties.
+The Houston-Galveston Area Council of Governments represents thirteen counties in the central and eastern part of the planning area: Austin, Brazoria, Chambers, Colorado, Fort Bend, Galveston, Harris, Liberty, Matagorda, Montgomery, Wharton , Walker and Waller Counties.
 The Brazos Valley Council of Governments includes Leon and Madison counties, the two northwestern counties of the region.
 The Deep East Texas Council of Governments represents Trinity, Polk and San Jacinto counties located in the northeastern part of Region H.

 In addition to these regional councils there are several other entities with regulatory or management authority of importance to long range water planning for the region.
 The State exercises certain responsibilities over water planning, supply and quality through the Texas Water Development Board (TWDB), the Texas Commission on Environmental Quality (TCEQ), and Texas Department of Parks and Wildlife (TPWD).
 Points of contact for these state agencies are listed in Table 1-2.
 Three river authorities manage surface water supply in the region's three river basins: the Brazos River Authority, the San Jacinto River Authority and the Trinity River Authority.
 There are eleven soil and water conservation districts within Region H. Five groundwater conservation districts (GCD) in Region H have the authority to regulate groundwater withdrawals.
-The Harris-Galveston Subsidence District and the Fort Bend Subsidence District have existed for some time.
-Three new districts were formed in 2001: the Lone Star GCD in Montgomery County, the Bluebonnet GCD, which includes Austin, Grimes and Walker Counties, and the Mid-East Texas GCD which includes Leon, Madison and Freestone Counties.
-In November 2005, the Brazoria County Groundwater Conservation District was confirmed by voters in Brazoria County, and the North Fort Bend Water Authority.
+The Harris-Galveston Coastal Subsidence District and the Fort Bend Subsidence District have existed for some time.
+Three new districts were formed in 2001: the Lone Star GCD in Montgomery County, the Bluebonnet GCD which includes Austin, Grimes and Walker Counties, and the Mid-East Texas GCD which includes Leon, Madison and Freestone Counties.

+Two Regional Water Authorities existed in the 2006 Region H water Plan, the North Harris County Regional Water Authority and the West Harris County Regional Water Authority.
+Since 2006 two new Regional Water Authorities have been formed: the Central Harris County Regional Water Authority and the North Fort Bend Water Authority.
 Municipalities have joined informally to study regional water supply facilities in Mid-Brazoria County.

-Two Regional Water Authorities existed in the 2006 Region H Water Plan: the North Harris County Regional Water Authority and the West Harris County Regional Water Authority.
-Since 2006 two new Regional Water Authorities have been formed: the Central Harris County Regional Water Authority